Thank you for reading our post, please rate this article at the end.

 - Season with preferred spices and add Mozzarella and cheddar cheese.

-- Top the ingredients with butter and wrap everything tightly in tin foil to ensure that nothing drips when cooking.
+- Top the ingredients with butter and wrap everything tightly in tin foil to prevent drips during cooking.

 - Place the tin foil on a grill and cook for 30 to 45 minutes.

-You can replace ground beef with chicken, turkey, or pork if you don’t eat or like it.
-Add fish, smoked sausage, mushroom, cabbage, or anything else you like to spice up and enrich the meal.
+You can replace ground beef with chicken, turkey, or pork if you don’t eat it or prefer a different option.
+Add fish, smoked sausage, mushrooms, cabbage, or any other ingredient you like to spice up and enrich the meal.

 6. Maple Chorizo Skillet